nrnb/gsoc2020saksham_raghuvanshi/README.md

 ## Footnotes

 - We met twice every week over Zoom call on every Tuesday and Friday at 10:30am (EST)
 - Great exprience with the amazing mentors - Ann Cowan and Michael Blinov.
 You guys are the best mentors that I could ever asked for.
-Thank for all the guidance and support.
+Thank you for all the guidance and support.
 - Project was constantly supervised by mentors and their feedbacks where Incorporated on time.